5 MiraLax Side effects in Elderly: Gastroenterologist explains.

 Wise use of MiraLax in the elderly will not result in diarrhea or electrolyte disturbance.

 Polyethylene glycol (the active ingredient of MiraLax) is an (osmotic laxative).
-Osmotic laxatives work by drawing water inside your colon to produce its laxative effect.
+Osmotic laxatives draw water inside your colon to produce its laxative effect.

-Polyethylene glycol can easily result in electrolyte disturbance in the elderly.
-However, MiraLax is formulated in a way to reduce this risk to its minimum.
+Polyethylene glycol can easily result in electrolyte disturbance in older people.
+However, MiraLax is formulated to reduce this risk to its minimum.
 Polyethylene Glycol in MiraLax is Mixed with electrolytes to compensate for its loss.

 Risk factors of MiraLax-induced electrolyte disturbances (reference):